 5. One-Year Commitment to Become a Certified Medical Assistant

-Most medical assistant programs, like Nebraska Methodist College, are just 12 months and usually only require a high school diploma or GED to enroll.
+Most medical assistant programs, are just 12 months and usually only require a high school diploma or GED to enroll.

 At the end of the NMC program, you sit for the American Association of Medical Assistants exam for professional certification, which makes you even more marketable and in a position for higher pay.